 Today, in the College of Human Sciences at Auburn University, you have the unique opportunity to participate in a 21st century Grand Tour through the Joseph S. Bruno Auburn Abroad in Italy program.
 This semester-long program begins in the small town of Ariccia located approximately 20 miles from Rome and offers more than a dozen excursions to a variety of cities including, Rome, the neighboring towns of the Castelli Romani, Tivoli, Siena, Florence, Naples, and Milan.
 Optional travel opportunities also are available to Venice, Cinque Terre, the Amalfi Coast, and other interesting cities and sites visited by the Grand Tourists.

-the International Minor while immersing themselves in the art, architecture, history, language, philosophy, literature and film of Italy through the competent guidance of notable Italian lecturers who are experts in these areas.
+Following the path of the Grand Tour, students earn 16 credits (2 on campus and 14 in Italy) and the International Minor while immersing themselves in the art, architecture, history, language, philosophy, literature and film of Italy through the competent guidance of notable Italian lecturers who are experts in these areas.
 Additionally, they receive academic preparation in their areas of specialization in the College of Human Sciences–Consumer Affairs, Human Development and Family Studies, and Nutrition and Food Sciences through field trips, experiential learning activities, and academic research projects.
 Like their predecessors on the original Grand Tour, Joseph S. Bruno Auburn Abroad in Italy students maintain a journal of their experiences, albeit in the digital age format of the BLOG, and make long lasting friendships, both with their Human Sciences peers and with Italian partners, that will last a lifetime.

 This interdisciplinary experience offered by the Joseph S. Bruno Auburn Abroad in Italy program is designed to help students: